raymonduchen/CarND-P3-Behavioral-Cloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

+My model is based on Nvidia architecture :

 My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

 #### 2. Attempts to reduce overfitting in the model